erstrong/daily-awesome/README.md

 8. As a moderator I want to be able to add writing prompts (topics)
 9. As a moderator I want to be able to categorize the writing prompts (topics) to set how the form appears to the users (eg includes image uploader)
 10. As a moderator I want to be able to schedule the writing prompts (topics)
-11. As a moderator I want to be able to view the schedule of past and upcoming writing prompts
+11. As a moderator I want to be able to view the schedule of upcoming writing prompts
 12. As a user I want to be able to add tags to my entries

 Extras Credit: